amrancz/notes/content/Mental models in design.md

 Different people can have very different mental models about the same thing.

+Mentals models aren't usually an accurate representation.
+Accuracy isn't the goal, understanding is. (e.g. consider a mental model of a "lock")

 Because [[Thinking is mostly unconscious]], so are mental models.
 People are not necessarily aware of the models they hold about stuff.
 However, these models might be revealed via [[Placing objects in space reflects our understanding of a given concept]].

 In digital design, we usually leverage widespread mental models (often taking them even for granted) – e.g. the understanding how a text field works.